Find Cheap Auto Insurance Quotes in Your Area

 However, delays often occur.
 If you need a rental immediately, you may need to front the rental costs yourself or rent through your own insurance company and then seek reimbursement from the other driver's insurer later.

-If you're at fault for an accident, or if your car was damaged in a non-collision event, your rental fees will only be covered if you added the optional rental reimbursement coverage to your policy.
+If you're at fault for an accident or your car was damaged in a non-collision event, your rental fees will only be covered if you opted for rental reimbursement coverage on your policy.
 In that case, contact your own insurance agent to file a claim and manage the auto rental process.
 All rental coverage comes with daily and claim limits, so we recommend initiating your car repairs or replacement as early as possible.

 How is fault determined?

-Generally, fault may be determined through the testimony given by the drivers and witnesses, documented evidence, and, largely, by the police report filed on scene.
-We recommend photographing the scene and damage and recording witness contact information in order to defend your case.
-You should also avoiding admitting any fault on your own part if you think the other driver is to blame or the situation is questionable.
-It's possible for multiple drivers to share fault, which will yield different claim outcomes in different states.
+Generally, fault may be determined by the testimony given by the drivers and witnesses, documented evidence and, largely, by the police report filed on scene.
+We recommend photographing the scene and damage and recording witnesses’ contact information to defend your case.

-- Gather the other driver's contact and insurance information
+- Get the other driver's contact and insurance information.

 - If you believe the other driver is at fault, contact their insurance company directly to initiate a claim.

-- If your car is safe to drive, rental coverage begins the day you leave your car at the body shop and ends the day your car is repaired, or after 30 days, whichever comes sooner ($25x30= $750).
+- If your car is safe to drive, rental coverage begins the day you leave your car at the body shop and ends the day your car is repaired or after 30 days, whichever comes sooner ($25 ✕ 30 = $750).

-- If your car is unsafe to drive, coverage will begin immediately.
+- If your car is unsafe to drive, coverage begins immediately.

-- If your car is declared a total loss, reimbursement coverage may end as soon as a settlement is reached, so we recommend you begin your search for a replacement vehicle immediately.
+- If your car is declared a total loss, reimbursement coverage may end as soon as a settlement is reached, so we recommend beginning your search for a replacement vehicle immediately.